halnasri/nlohmann_json/TSF/trustable/assertions/TA-ANALYSIS_CONTEXT.md

 - How well does the production data correlate with our test data?
   - **Answer**: There are no production data.
 - Are we publishing our data analysis?
-  - **Answer**: Analyses of test environments and reported misbehaviours are published in the TSF documentation (via list_of_test_environments.md and nlohmann_misbehaviours_comments.md), but there is currently no published analysis of production monitoring data.
+  - **Answer**: Analyses of CI tests failure rates are published in the TSF documentation on GitHub (via ci_failure_rate_analysis.md), but there is currently no published analysis of production monitoring data.
 - Are we comparing and analysing production data vs test?
   - **Answer**: There is no production data.
 - Are our results getting better, or worse?